 Does it go bad?
 How long does it last?
 What’s the best way to store homemade hummus?

-While there’s little effort in making hummus at home, homemade versions last 4-7 days as long as they’re refrigerated.
+While there’s little effort in making hummus at home, homemade versions last 4-7 days as long as they’re refrigerated and stored in an airtight container.
 Hummus should always be chilled, but things happen; so if it’s left to sit out for a bit, you can still consume it as long as it has been less than two hours.
-Additionally, homemade hummus can be frozen and last up to 4 months.
+Additionally, homemade hummus can be frozen and lasts up to 4 months.

 |Left Out||2 hours|